 However, if you feel like it you can just knock out human enemies if you like in most levels.
 It's just that this is usually only practical if you can surprise lone guards.

-In the level where you have to board Air Force One and the level where you're on Air Force One, you will fail the mission if you kill guards, as they are not involved in the conspiracy to kidnap the president.
+In the levels where you have to board or are actually on Air Force One, you will fail the mission if you kill guards, as they are not involved in the conspiracy to kidnap the President.
 You can, however, kill NSA troops, since they are.

 A particularly sad example is in Mission 4-2 where you must take a spare uniform from a scientist named Harry.
 On Agent difficulty, you can't avoid killing Harry as he is "conveniently" next to the crack that you must demolish.

 Where The Hell Is Springfield?: The game is rather vague about the location of most of its settings, aside from Chicago, Alaska and Nevada.
 Most of the CI staff are British, but the city where dataDyne's headquarters are located isn't named, and Carrington's villa seems to be in Gibraltar or somewhere on the Mediterranean.

 A Wolf in Sheep's Clothing: Whenever there is a group of scientists or people that you're not allowed to kill, one of them will invariably try to screw you over by sounding the alarm or pulling a gun.

 Word Salad Title: Aside from being the codename of the main character, the name "Perfect Dark" doesn't mean anything in particular besides that it sounds really cool.
 Because of the difficulty in localizing the title, the game was going to be renamed Red and Black in Japan for the same reason until they decided to just transliterate the English title.

 You Shall Not Pass: Joanna attempts this during the evacuation of the Carrington Institute.
 While the ship she was defending manages to escape, she gets knocked out and captured.